Erica McCall

-Erica McCall (born August 21, 1995) is an American professional basketball player who is currently a free agent.
+Erica Angelyn McCall (born August 21, 1995) is an American professional basketball player.
 She played college basketball at Stanford University and completed her high school education at Ridgeview High School in Bakersfield, California.

 Early life

-Erica was born on August 21, 1995 to Gregory and Sonya McCall.
-She has two siblings, brother Justin McCall, and sister DeWanna Bonner, who plays basketball for the Connecticut Sun in the WNBA.
+Erica was born on August 21, 1995, to Greg and Sonya McCall.
+She has two siblings, brother Justin McCall, and sister DeWanna Bonner, who plays basketball for the Phoenix Mercury in the WNBA.

 USA Basketball

 McCall was named to the USA Basketball U16 team, which competed in the Second FIBA Americas U16 Championship in 2011, held in Merida, Mexico.
 The team won all five contests, with an average margin of victory of 43 points per game.
 The win secured the gold medal for the competition, as well as an automatic bid to the Second FIBA U17 World Championship For Women - 2012 held in Amsterdam.
 McCall played in four of the five games, averaging three points per game.